 You might never think about it, but on the internet you’re being tracked all the time.
 Whatever you do online leaves a certain mark called digital footprint.
 You exchange your personal information for free services and convenience: just login via Facebook and click “Accept all cookies” – bet you do that multiple times a day.

+For users seeking to avoid tracking and maintain anonymity, the best private browsers offer optimal solutions by prioritizing privacy and protection against surveillance.
 In case you need even a basic level of anonymity, you need to know certain rules.

-You’re Leaving Fingerprints
+You’re Leaving a Browser Fingerprint

 First of all, privacy is not anonymity.
 Cookies and IP address are well known, but they are only the tip of the global tracking iceberg.
 While cookies may be easily erased and IP address location hidden by a basic VPN service, there are other parts in your online data track.
 Your everyday browser tracks and stores your actions into a big profile on a more sophisticated level – and it can’t be easily seen or dealt with, like cleaning cookies.

 When you surf through websites, your browser creates a unique canvas of your actions that later might be easily used as your authentic buyer behavior.
-Your physical location, OS, software, device model, hardware parameters and even apps you use are also saved.
+Your physical location, operating system, software, device model, hardware parameters and even apps you use are also saved.
 These might seem unimportant to you, but they make a great difference when a unique picture of your identity is built.
 A complete set of these parameters is called browser fingerprint.

 Just Business, But It’s Personal